videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 #### Creating UI

-The Joining screen will consist of:
+The Joining screen will include :

-1. Create Button - This button will create a new meeting for you.
+1. **Create Button** - This button will create a new meeting for you.
-2. TextField for Meeting ID - This text field will contain the meeting ID you want to join.
+2. **TextField for Meeting Id** - This text field will contain the meeting Id you want to join.
-3. Join Button - This button will join the meeting with `meetingId` you provided.
+3. **Join Button** - This button will join the meeting with `meetingId` you provided.

-In `/app/res/layout/activity_join.xml`, replace the content with the following:
+In `/app/res/layout/activity_join.xml` file, replace the content with the following.

 ```xml title="activity_join.xml"
 <?xml version="1.0" encoding="utf-8"?>